-The site is written in HTML 4.01 Strict, linked to external Cascading Style Sheets (CSS 2.1).
-As such it should display correctly in all browsers, except for badly outdated ones which may not be able to render all the formatting accurately.
+The site is written in HTML 5, linked to external Cascading Style Sheets (including some features from CSS Level 3).
+As such it should display correctly in all recent browsers, except for badly outdated ones which may not be able to render all the formatting accurately.
+Since early 2015 all the pages of the site follow the basic principles of responsive web design.

 While you are online, every page should print in printer-friendly format which will differ from the screen display in some respects in order to give a better printing result (omitting navigation bars, changing the font, and so on).
 This is achieved by the use of special CSS print style-sheets, which are activated automatically by the normal print command of your browser.

-a) If you wish to save the formatting (which is to a very large extent governed by a linked external CSS style-sheet) as well as the content of the page, you should use the command "Save as" of your browser with the following options:
+a) If you wish to save the formatting (which is to a very large extent governed by a linked external CSS style-sheet) as well as the content of the page, you should use the command "Save as" of your browser (shortcut: Ctrl + S) with the option "Webpage, Complete" (thus for the current Windows versions of Chrome, Firefox, Internet Explorer, and Opera).
+This will ensure that the formatting file will be downloaded as well as the content of the page.
+In Internet Explorer one can also choose the save-as option "Web Archive, single file".

 Greek and Hebrew and other special characters in these pages are written in Unicode.
 For the most part they should display reasonably well under Windows operating systems from XP onwards, since several basic fonts always present in these operating systems are now Unicode-compliant (Times New Roman, Arial, and a few others).
 However these standard fonts do not contain all the Unicode characters needed for pointed Hebrew and accented polytonic Greek, so there may be some difficulties for Greek accents and Hebrew vowel points (which anyway are used rarely enough on these pages).

-If you wish to improve the situation, you could download and install some good Unicode fonts which have all the requisite characters for the biblical languages.
+It would be an excellent idea to download and install some good Unicode fonts which have all the requisite characters for the biblical languages.
 A few suggestions:

-SBL Greek: A Unicode font for biblical Greek, released in March 2009; go to the free download page here [http://www.sbl-site.org/educational/BiblicalFonts_SBLGreek.aspx].
-For further information see the link under SBL Hebrew above.
+SBL Greek: A Unicode font for biblical Greek, released in March 2009; go to the free download page here.

 Though I have not referred to Mac browsers (Safari and others) or Mac font questions in the above points, no difficulties have been pointed out to me by Mac users.
 Comments in this area will be most welcome (see the email link below).